kevinfrydmanesqd/ece-2020-fall-webtech/courses/webtech/modules/06.oauth/index.md

 * Claims, request obj, ...
 * ID Token for the client, shall never be sent (eg to microservices)

+## PKCE

+* Extension to the Authorization Code flow
+* Securely perform the OAuth exchange from public clients
+* No client secret
+* Activated with the `public` property in Dex client configuration

 ## Resources

 * [An Illustrated Guide to OAuth and OpenID Connect](https://developer.okta.com/blog/2019/10/21/illustrated-guide-to-oauth-and-oidc), video and article, 16mn.